wirefy/about/README.md

 # about
-about share-fi, a social network based around wi-fi networks
+about wirefy, a social network based around wi-fi networks

 ## notes